Fire Birds: Music

-The original motion picture soundtrack for Fire Birds, composed and conducted by David Newman, was not officially released to the public when the movie was released, however Intrada has released a special collection of the soundtrack.
+The original motion picture soundtrack for Fire Birds, composed and conducted by David Newman, was not officially released to the public when the movie was released.
+Intrada has since released a special collection of the soundtrack.

 Release

 Home media

 Following its cinematic release in theaters, the film was released in VHS video format on September 26, 1990.
 The Region 1 Code widescreen edition of the film was released on DVD in the United States on February 3, 2004.
 Special features for the DVD include, a closed captioned French language track, Dolby Digital Surround Sound, and a Widescreen (1.85:1) enhanced feature for 16x9 televisions.
 The film was released on Blu-ray by Mill Creek Entertainment on July 7, 2015 and by Kino Lorber on Jul 10, 2018.
 While the Mill Creek release had no special features, the Kino Lorber release includes an audio commentary by the film's director David Green and a theatrical trailer.